Inheritance Law

 - Sworn Turkish translation and notary certification,

-- Death certificate of deceased (apostille certified),
+- Death certificate of the deceased (apostille certified),

-- Civil registry information of deceased,
+- Civil registry information of the deceased,

-- Documents showing heirs.
+- Documents establishing the heirs.

-Step 2: Preparing and Filing Petition
+Step 2: Preparing and Filing the Petition

-- That recognition conditions are met,
+- That the recognition conditions are met,

-- Content and effect of will
+- The content and legal effect of the will.

 Step 3: Trial

-- Audits will's formal validity,
+- Audits the will's formal validity,

-- Examines situation of reserved-share heirs,
+- Examines the position of reserved-share heirs,

 Step 4: Decision and Registration

-When recognition decision becomes final:
+Once the recognition decision becomes final:

-- Will becomes applicable in Turkey,
+- The will becomes applicable in Turkey,

-Objection to Foreign Will
+Objection to a Foreign Will

-- Will's formal invalidity,
+- The will's formal invalidity,

-- Deceased's incapacity,
+- The deceased's incapacity,

 - Conflict with public order,